-Obsessive-compulsive disorder (OCD) compulsions are actions responding to intrusive, anxiety-provoking thoughts.
+OCD compulsions are actions responding to intrusive, anxiety-provoking thoughts called obsessions.
 Compulsions are intended to neutralize the anxiety resulting from intrusive thoughts but only do so short-term.
 Compulsions can be certain behaviors, but can also be thought-based.
-The obsessive thoughts and the harmfulness of compulsive behaviors vary in severity among individuals.
-Recommended treatments include exposure-based therapies and medication.
+The obsessive thoughts and the harmfulness of compulsive behaviors vary in severity among people with OCD.
+Recommended treatments include exposure and response prevention therapy and medication.

 What Is a Compulsion?

-An obsessive-compulsive disorder (OCD) compulsion is a thought or behavior that is in response to an OCD obsession.
+An compulsion in obsessive-compulsive disorder (OCD) is a thought or behavior that is in response to an OCD obsession.
 People with OCD may perform compulsions to seek relief from an intrusive thought, but by doing so, they feed the obsession.
-By acting on the anxiety that the thoughts give them, people with OCD are giving these thoughts a lot of control over them.
+By acting on the anxiety that the thoughts give them, people with OCD are giving these thoughts a lot of control over how they spend their time.

 Common OCD Compulsions

-- Counting: Counting items, steps, or so forth—either out loud or to themselves in order to achieve a state of feeling “right” or settled.
+- Counting compulsions: OCD counting could involve numbering items, steps, or so forth—either out loud or to themselves in order to achieve a state of feeling “right” or settled.

-- Checking things repeatedly: Checking things is a common compulsion for those with checking OCD as they may not trust their own memory or judgment and they seek reassurance by checking multiple times.
+- Checking compulsions: Checking things like locks or the stove is a common compulsion for those with checking OCD as they may not trust their own memory or judgment, and they seek reassurance by checking multiple times.

-- Washing: Compulsive washing may include skin washing until the skin is raw or even broken to the point of bleeding.
+- Washing compulsions: Compulsive washing may include skin washing until the skin is raw or even broken to the point of bleeding.

-- Cleaning: Other items besides the body, like keys, phone, wallet, etc., can be compulsively washed if they are perceived as contaminated.
+- Cleaning compulsions: Other items besides the body, like keys, phone, wallet, etc., can be compulsively washed if they are perceived as “contaminated.”

-- Religious purity: Someone who is obsessed with remaining religiously or spiritually pure (as with scrupulosity OCD) may engage in compulsive confessing to neutralize their anxiety; this may include formal confession in a church setting or confessing to self or others, internally or externally.
+- Confessing: Someone who is obsessed with remaining religiously or spiritually pure (as with scrupulosity OCD) may engage in compulsive confessing to neutralize their anxiety; this may include formal confession in a church setting or confessing to self or others, internally or externally.

 Obsessions Vs. Compulsions

 Obsessions and compulsions go hand in hand with OCD.
 Obsessions are intrusive thoughts or images that trigger someone with OCD to complete a compulsion in order to quell their anxiety.
 Someone may ruminate on their OCD obsessions to the point that it causes a great amount of interruption to their day.
-Compulsions are the behaviors that come with the obsession, often tempting us to act on the intrusive thoughts.
+Compulsions are the behaviors that someone uses in order to try to neutralize the anxiety from the obsession, but it only works temporarily.

 Here are some common obsessions and compulsions that may accompany them: